sanaullahrais/WordPress-SMTP-Customizer/README.md

 # WordPress SMTP Customizer

-This plugin adds SMTP configuration settings to the WordPress Customizer, allowing administrators to easily set up and manage SMTP settings for outgoing emails.
+This code adds SMTP configuration settings to the WordPress Customizer, allowing administrators to easily set up and manage SMTP settings for outgoing emails.

 ## Features
 - Add SMTP settings to the WordPress Customizer